AleksM99/MastersEsade/README.md

 Calculate Survival Percentage Grouped by Gender and Class - Grouping by both sex and class allows us to see survival percentages across these categories, providing deeper insights into survival factors.

+7.**Session 7**

+Overview

+File Structure
+Assignment7.ipynb:
+The primary Jupyter Notebook containing all relevant code, instructions, and analysis.

+Prerequisites
+To run this assignment, ensure you have the following:

+Python Environment: Install Python 3.7 or later.
+Jupyter Notebook: Ensure Jupyter is installed.
+Required Libraries: Install the dependencies listed below:

+pip install pandas

+The notebook includes exercises focusing on Pandas II, specifically:

+Handling Missing Data:
+Potential transformations or imputations to manage gaps in datasets; often using other data.

+Data Transformation:
+Methods to reshape and manipulate data for analysis, such as pivoting, merging, or grouping; as well as creating new columns based on other ones; merging and joining two data frames.